iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators/Introduction to Operators for Optimizations.md

 ---
 ### **Example: Convex Sets Projection Operator**

-Recall from [[Convex Sets Projections and Dist, Intro]], and [[Convex Sets Projection Obtuse Angle Theorem]], the projection operator onto a convex set is a *nonexpansive operator* that is also *monotone*.
+Recall from [[Convex Sets Projections and Dist, Intro]], and [[Convex Sets Projection Obtuse Angle Theorem]], the projection operator onto a convex set is a *non-expansive operator* that is also *monotone*.
 This is true because the projector has a Lipschitz constant that is $\le 1$.
-The monotone property can be derived using the obstuse angle theorem.
+The monotone property can be derived using the obtuse angle theorem.